nicolsc/arduino-libs/README.md

 #Arduino libs

-I like libraries, so here is my own libraries' library
+I like libraries, so here is my Arduino libraries' library
+Disclaimer : These are *not* my libraries, unless stated.
+This repo is just a handy way to store useful resources for my Arduino tinkerings

 ##Akeru
 ##Adafruit GPS